 Like most things in life, your success is proportional to your technique.
 You use what’s tried and true to see what sticks for your business goals.
 Previous-generation marketers might call this approach intelligent, with very low possibilities for risk.
 Modern CMOs, on the other hand, might challenge you to push your limits and second-guess your assumptions.

-Reality: Targeting is storytelling and math
+Reality: Audience targeting is storytelling and math

 A common misconception from marketing leaders is that targeting is both overly-complicated and best reserved for statistical masterminds.
 Liat Tzoubari, director of sales and marketing at apartment rental software company Apartable, encourages marketers to reject this idea: You don’t need to be an algorithmist to do targeting right.
 Tzoubari explains, on the other hand, that targeting is a job for storytellers.